tlevine/earthmover/readme.md

 extracting data from messy sources like websites.
 It has four components, each of which can be used independently of the others.

-**Highwall** is a relaxing interface to SQLite.
+**Dumptruck** is a relaxing interface to SQLite.
 It makes common database commands more concise and Pythonic.

-**Dumptruck** is an assortment of helpers for scraping.
+**DieselFuel** is an assortment of helpers for scraping.
 For example, it provides a function to get options from drop-down box.

 **dblist** is a list-like object backed by a plain text file or a SQLite databese.
 BucketWheel uses it to maintain a stack across scraper runs.